-communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter. over to the police and a case is registered against him.
-2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the candidate is appearing.
-Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester/year.
-The Hall Ticket of the candidate is to be cancelled.
-3. Impersonates any other candidate in connection with the examination.
-The candidate who has impersonated shall be expelled from examination hall.
-The candidate is also debarred and forfeits the seat.
-The performance of the original candidate Who has been impersonated, shall be cancelled in all the subjects of the examination (including practicals and project work) already appeared and shall not be allowed to appear for examinations of the Remaining subjects of that semester/year.
-The candidate is also debarred for two consecutive semesters from class work and all end semester examinations.
-The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
-If the imposter is an outsider, he will be handed over to the police and a case is registered against him.
+1 and a case is registered against him.
 4. Smuggles the answer book or additional sheet or takes out or arranges to send out the question paper during the examination or answer book or additional sheet, during or after the examination Expulsion from the examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred for two consecutive semesters from class work and all end semester Examinations.
-The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
-5. Uses objectionable, abusive or offensive language in the answer paper or in letters to the examiners or writes to the examiner requesting him to award pass marks Cancellation of the performance in that subject 6.
-Refuses to obey the orders of the Chief Superintendent/Assistant-Superintendent / any officer on duty or misbehaves or creates disturbance of any kind in and around the or organizes a walk out or instigates others to examination hall walk out, or threatens the officer-incharge or any person on duty in or outside the examination hall of any injury, to his person or to any of his relations whether In case of students of the college, they shall be expelled from examination halls and cancellation of their performance in that subject and all other subjects the candidate(s) has (have) already appeared and shall not be permitted to appear for the remaining examinations of the subjects of that semester/year.
+The continuation of the course by the candidate is subject to the academic regulations in connection with 5.
+Uses objectionable, abusive or offensive language in the answer paper or in letters to the examiners or writes to the examiner requesting him to award pass marks forfeiture of seat.
+Cancellation of the performance in that subject 6.
+Refuses to obey the orders of the Chief Superintendent/Assistant- Superintendent / any officer on duty or misbehaves or creates disturbance of any kind in and around the or organizes a walk out or instigates others to examination hallwalk out, or threatens the officer- in- charge or any person on duty in or outside the examination hall of any injury, to his person or to any of his relations whether In case of students of the college, they shall be expelled from examination halls and cancellation of their performance in that subject and all other subjects the candidate(s) has (have) already appeared and shall not be permitted to appear for the remaining examinations of the subjects of that semester/year.
 The candidates are also debarred and forfeit their seats.
 In case of outsiders, they will be handed over to the police and a police case is registered against them.